smartcontractkit/crec-sdk/services/watchers/README.md

 Deletes a watcher from a channel.
 The watcher will stop monitoring events and be removed from the system.

+**Async Support:** This operation can be either synchronous (204 No Content) or asynchronous (202 Accepted).
+For async deletions, use `WaitForDeleted` to wait for completion.

 **Input Parameters:**

 - `channelID`: UUID of the channel containing the watcher